-This morning I was laughing at my crazy little puppy.
+One morning I was laughing at my crazy little puppy.

 She LOVES the long grass so instead of sticking to the path, I always head for the ‘ruff’ off to the side (did you see what I did there?).
 Meggy’s favourite thing is to run off to one side, chasing butterflies, birds, imaginary rabbits until she runs out of lead, then turn around and run and jump through the grass until she reaches her limit at the other side.
 This goes on for an hour!
 She’s a happy puppy and travels about four times the distance I do, so she’s good and worn out by the time we get home.

-This morning, watching her chasing through the grass, it reminded me of you!
+That morning, watching her chasing through the grass, it reminded me of you!

 Every week on my Facebook page, on Twitter and on my website I get questions from ladies who are struggling with their business.
 They tell me what they do and guess what?
 It’s not too much different from my puppy.

 They chase around after opportunities, never really stopping to think if it’s a GOOD, RELEVANT opportunity that will help them build their business.
 They aren’t picky, just like Meggy they get distracted by something flying by and they feel compelled to chase it.
 Then they run of out steam, stop for a little while and then get distracted by something flying past in the opposite direction, so off they run again.
 No wonder they are tired out!

 Now I’m not sure Meggy would know what to do with a bird or a butterfly if she caught it but rest assured, she never will.
 She has no focus.
 She wouldn’t spend time trying to catch any one thing, she just runs after the latest thing to catch her attention.
 Does this sound familiar?
 How often have you sat down to get something done and been distracted by social media, texts, emails, a neighbour, in fact anything that is going on around you when what you NEED to do is focus on one thing and get it finished.